-"Bent-pipe" Satellite Link: In a common type of satellite communication, users transmit messages to a satellite in one frequency band and the satellite simply relay's any received signal back down to all users in a second frequency band.
+"Bent-pipe" Satellite Link: In a common form of satellite communication, users transmit messages to a satellite in one frequency band and the satellite simply relay's any received signal back down to all users in a second frequency band.

-Cable TV Networks: Recall in lecture 4 we described the cable TV distribution network.
-When this network is used for data communication, upstream communication from users to the head-end is over a shared link, which can be viewed as a broadcast medium.
+Cable TV Networks: In lecture 4, the cable TV distribution network is described.
+When this network is used for data communication, upstream communication from users to the head-end is over a shared link, which can also be viewed as a broadcast medium.

 (Terrestrial) Wireless Networks: In wireless networks users communicate over a shared wireless channel, for example a given frequency band specified by the FCC.
 By nature a wireless channel is a broadcast medium.
 One of the most widespread types of wireless networks is a cellular telephone network.
 Another type of wireless network that is increasingly common is a wireless LAN.
-A number of different wireless LAN standards have been defined including the IEEE 802.11 wireless LAN standard and the Bluetooth standard.
+A number of different wireless LAN standards have been defined including the IEEE 802.11 (Wi-Fi) wireless LAN standard and the Bluetooth standard.